PolyArch/cs259/08-project.md

 ### Quick Facts

-* Due Date: June 14th
+* Due Date: June 12th, Midnight
 * Subject:  If it has a relationship to ML & hardware, its acceptable!
-* Work in teams: Yes, 2-4 Students
+* Work in teams: Yes, 1-4 Students (preferrably 2-3)
-* Deliverables: Project Report + Source Code tarball
+* Deliverables: Project Report + Source Code tarball (will not distribute)

 ## Project Content